neondatabase/website/content/docs/introduction/billing.md

 The _Data transfer_ metric counts the amount of data transferred out of Neon (egress).
 Neon charges for each GiB of data transfer at the cost set by the cloud provider (e.g., at the cost set by AWS).
 Neon does not apply a markup to the data transfer cost.

-The cost calculation for _Data transfer_ is:
+The cost calculation for _Data transfer_ is as follows:

 ```text
 data transfer (GiB) * price per GiB